rgbkrk/developer.rackspace.com/README.md

 # developer.rackspace.com

-Third gen of the developer.rackspace.com Portal

-This repo represents a refactor of the developer.rackspace.com site.

-The dev site currently builds from rackerlabs/devsite but only accepts new blog posts as of March 1 2014.

-We are migrating to this repo by June-ish 2014.
-The areas now building are:
-- `/src/docs/`: Getting Started Guides, built using Sphinx
-- `/src/site_source`: Rest of the web site layout and content, built using Jekyll

-In progress:
-- /api/: maven, content maintained in rackerlabs/docs-api-reference
-- elastic search

-To do:
-- assets to CDN
-- feeds

 ## Content Setup

 Please see [the contributing document](/src/site_source/CONTRIBUTING.md) for guidance on submitting blog posts.

-To preview local changes made to the site's static content, including the Getting Started guides or the blog, run:
+To preview local changes made to the site's static content, including the Getting Started guides or the blog, run:†

 ```
 script/preview
 ```

 After the build completes, your browser will launch on the resulting site.
 Use **Ctrl-C** to terminate the process when you're done.

+† the command assumes you are running a modern version of OS X

 ## Full Site Setup